What is User Choice?

 • Employed by ACT Government/Australian Government (exceptions for school-based apprenticeships)

 • An existing worker in an occupation not on the ACT Skills Needs List.
 This means that you’ve been employed for longer than:

 • 12 months part-time

-Skills Checkpoint is a government program that supports Australians over 40 to upskill or retrain so they can advance or change their careers.Learn More
+Skills Checkpoint is a government initiative that assists Australians over 40 in retraining and upskilling so they can advance their professions or find new jobs.Learn More

 How many qualifications can you do through User Choice?

 You can receive no more than two government funding contributions through User Choice.

 ‘Australian Apprenticeship’ is the official term for apprenticeships and traineeships in Australia.

 To become an Australian Apprentice, you need to get a job first, then choose a qualification and an RTO to study with.
 Then, you can enter into a training contract managed by the Apprenticeship Network Provider.